antonal01/AI-Scheduler/README.md

 - The program shouldn't have any recesses.
 - No teacher should teach for more than two continuous hours.
 - The daily number of teaching hours for each department should be evenly distributed.
-- The teaching hours of each course in a class should be as evenly distributed as possible on all days of the week
+- The teaching hours of each course in a class should be as evenly distributed as possible on all days of the week.
 - The number of teaching hours per week should be evenly distributed for all teachers.

 ### Specifically